How to Protect Your Email Privacy Online

 Marketing list sharing

 When you sign up to a website, your email is often shared with "trusted partners" buried in the terms of service.
-Even if you trusted the original company, you have no control over who their partners share it with next — turning a single sign-up into dozens of unwanted contacts.
+Even if you trusted the original company, you have no control over who their partners pass it to next, turning a single sign-up into dozens of unwanted contacts.

 8 Practical Steps to Protect Your Email Privacy